kisielk/vscode-faust/README.md

 - **Faust: Create Config File** - Create a default `.faustcfg.json` file
 - **Faust: Compile Current File (WebAssembly)** - Compile the current DSP file to WebAssembly
 - **Faust: Compile to WebAssembly** - Compile the current DSP file to WebAssembly (.wasm)
-- **Faust: Compile to JavaScript (Browser Only)** - Information about JavaScript compilation limitations
 - **Faust: Launch WebAssembly in Browser** - Launch the compiled WebAssembly in a VS Code webview for interactive testing

 ## Keyboard Shortcuts